 How To Post Your Triggers

 I've seen many and many members around the site who need help with their triggers but don't know how to post their triggers in a thread, especially the newcomers.
-Posting your triggers in a thread is very important when you're asking a help from other members to fix or find a problem in your triggers.
-This tutorial is intended to help you to post your triggers easily in a thread.
+Posting your triggers in a thread is a very important matter when you're asking for a help from other members to fix or find a problem in your triggers.
+This tutorial is intended to help you post your triggers easily in a thread.

 1. Find Your Trigger